Identification and Recovery of JPEG Files with Missing Fragments

 At a high level, how does JPEG encoding work?

 First, the data is transformed into the YCbCr color space from the more traditional RGB color space.
-Y = Brightness, Cb Cr are chrominance (split into red/blue).
+Y = Brightness, Cb Cr are chrominance (split into blue and red).

 The Cb and Cr are often downsampled (sometimes called subsampling), since they’re less important (but you need to know by how much if you want to reverse this later).